Ex 2: Still Friends?: Plot

 Fabio's girlfriend Esther dumps him with a text message.
 Devastated, he attempts to jump from the roof terrace of his office but his colleagues manage to hold him back.
 However, in their grapple they knock over a flowerpot, which falls onto the street below, narrowly missing the car of lawyer Sandra.
 Just then Max pulls into the parking space which Sandra had meant to occupy, after half an hour of searching.
-After a heated discourse she finally arrives at her office, late for an appointment with Mrs Marangoni, who wants to file for divorce after her husband has left her.
+After a heated discourse she finally arrives at her office, late for an appointment with Mrs Marangoni, who wants to file for divorce after her husband left her.
 Believing he is cheating on her, she is seeking revenge.
 Sandra reveals her own recent breakup, and the two women quickly bond.
 Unbeknownst to Sandra, her client's husband is no one other than Max.

 Antonio, a pharmacist from Sorrento and newly elected Member of the European Parliament, is celebrating his new position.
 His wife Nunzia appears to be more excited about it than himself, as she is seeking to exploit her husband's position for financial advantage.
 As Antonio is approached by two old friends asking for “favors”, she demands 30% of any profit Antonio helps them gain.
 As she accompanies Antonio to the airport (not without lecturing him on what she expects him to do in Brussels), she wishes him a good journey, though he insists that her good wishes will bring him bad luck.

 Newlyweds Floriana and Marco are also at the airport, leaving for their honeymoon.
 As Marco parks the car, he encounters his old flame Consuelo.
 They had planned to go on a date five years earlier but waited for each other in different locations, believing the other had lost interest.
 Consuelo is still single, and Marco claims the same.
 They exchange phone numbers.

 Fabio, somewhat calmed down after the incident on the roof, has been accompanied home by his colleague Paolo, who tries to cheer him up by repeating to him the pleasures of the single life he is enjoying himself, but Fabio is not convinced.
 Upon spotting a photography of Esther, right after Paolo has left, he attempts to jump from the balcony of his apartment.
 This time, Professor Rinaldi, a psychiatrist who has his practice on the floor below Fabio's apartment, manages to stop him and convinces him to seek his professional advice.

-Paolo is in a bar, trying to hit on a girl named Alessia.
+In a bar, Paolo is trying to hit on a girl named Alessia.
 Sandra is in the same bar with a friend, who is looking out for male company and also trying to get Sandra hooked up with someone, but Sandra is visibly not interested and leaves soon after.
 It is raining, and there are no taxis available.
 She tries to grab a free taxi, only to discover that Max had the same idea at the same moment.
 Another argument ensues, and after discovering they are both going to Lungotevere, they agree to share the taxi.